 - Three winning projects will receive monetary awards for project implementation – 1000 EUR for the creative individual and 2000 EUR for each local micro-organization whom the winner will work with.

 - Additional award after the project’s implementation based on an expert jury evaluation for the 1st and 2nd winning places.

 What we ask from participants:

-- Participation: We expect that selected creatives will participate in the ECHO Academies’ events, including the Academy in Budapest and the final event.
-Please note that attendance of Academy in Budapest lasting for 21 days in total, 7 days out of this requires physical presence in Budapest.
+- Participation: We expect that selected creatives will participate in the ECHO Academies’ events, including the Academy in Bitola and the final event.
+Please note that attendance at the Academy in Bitola will last for 21 days in total.

 - Attendance: The selected creatives are expected to attend and engage in online mentoring meetings, consultancy sessions, two online forum events, online progress reviews and contribute to the project’s reporting.